Max Kless

 One more swipe: as time that dissolves Link to heading

 There is a specific quality to time loss in endless feeds.
-It is not the same as getting absorbed in craft, conversation, or film.
+It’s not the same as getting absorbed in craft, conversation, or film.

 It feels more like time dissolving than time flying.